necodeIT/codebook/README.md

-# CodeBook
+# CodeBook - Extension

-CodeBook is an easy way to manage your code snippets.
+This extion syncs your CodeBook snippets with vscode.